tourpace/tourpace.github.io/_posts/2022-09-16-cloudcroft-new-mexico-escape.md

 <img src="https://lh3.googleusercontent.com/2y4xicaosU-ThA6uVFG2z1-MyUHxQwk37Xw8bgbcyy3Piux9BFFYENLZnDAoZOOMhj6w-2f7l7dEEcvqzP-V7MmQv1uyQQGeAiQYZzwGmwUORNaxbxV3OowsTfDjRK-L2pl6sYd8ans=w2400" width="100%">

-**Cloudcroft, New Mexico a great place to spend a week.** We have made several day trips to Cloudcroft, New Mexico in the past five years.
+**Cloudcroft, New Mexico is a great place to spend a week.** We have made several day trips to Cloudcroft, New Mexico in the past five years.
 This year we thought we would try staying for a week in Cloudcroft.
 Cloudcroft sits at 8,676 feet atop the Sacramento Mountains in the Lincoln National Forest.
 We found a nice [Air BNB efficiency](https://www.airbnb.com/rooms/614419709067235463) right in town that allowed us to walk to restaurants and shops in Cloudcroft.

 Our lodging location allowed us to walk out the door to nearby hiking trail-heads or hop on our bikes for a nice ride.
 It is also a short drive to White Sands National Park, Alamagordo, and Ruidoso.